What are the updates that Ksplice delivers?

 Do I still need to use my Linux distribution's update manager to install updates for my userspace applications?

-Yes.
-Ksplice Uptrack provides security and stability fixes to the running Linux kernel, eliminating the need to restart your system to gain the benefits of new versions of Linux.
+For other distributions, Ksplice Uptrack provides security and stability fixes to the running Linux kernel, eliminating the need to restart your system to gain the benefits of new versions of Linux.
 You should continue installing updates for your userspace applications through your Linux distribution's update manager.

 Should I install new kernel packages if my system has Ksplice Uptrack?